-Atlantic Airways is preparing for continued growth in Faroese tourism with a new energy-conserving Airbus A320neo in 2019 and a new hotel in 2020.
+Atlantic Airways is preparing for continued growth in Faroese tourism with a new energy-conserving Airbus A320neo in May/June of 2019, and another in spring of 2020, in addition to a new Hilton Garden Inn hotel in Tórshavn, which the airline is building together with LÍV.
+Hilton Garden Inn Faroe Islands will be open for business in the summer of 2020.